pam-exchange/SymantecPAM-MongoDB/README.md

 It is important that the numbers does not conflict with any other numbers from other connectors.
 - Run the command `mvnw package` to compile the connector.
 - Copy the target connector `mongodb.war` to the Tomcat `webapps_targetconnector` directory.
-- It is recommended to enable logging of the connector add the following to the Tomcat `logging.properties` file
+- It is recommended to enable logging from the connector by adding the following to the Tomcat `logging.properties` file.

 ```
 #